Azure/LogicAppsUX/apps/vs-code-designer/src/README.md

 ## Telemetry

-VS Code collects usage data and sends it to Microsoft to help improve our products and services.
+Visual Studio Code collects usage data and sends it to Microsoft to help improve our products and services.
 Read our [privacy statement](https://go.microsoft.com/fwlink/?LinkID=528096&clcid=0x409) to learn more.
 If you don’t wish to send usage data to Microsoft, you can set the `telemetry.enableTelemetry` setting to `false`.
 Learn more in our [FAQ](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).

 ## License